-ERS

-Employees' Retirement System - the local retirement system that offers services for the public members, retirees and employers of New York State.
+ERS Employees' Retirement System - the local retirement system that offers services for the public members, retirees and employers of New York

-Expense
+State.

-The cost for goods or services.
+Expense The cost for goods or services.

-FASB

-Financial Accounting Standards Board - an independent, private-section, not-for-profit organization that establishes financial accounting and reporting standards for public and private companies and not-for-profit organizations that follow generally accepted accounting principles.
+FASB Financial Accounting Standards Board - an independent, private-section, not-for-profit organization that establishes financial accounting and reporting standards for public and private companies and not-for-profit organizations that follow generally accepted accounting principles.

-FEMA

-Federal Emergency Management Agency - an agency of the United States Department of Homeland Secretary whose primary purpose is to coordinate the response to a disaster that has occurred in the United States and that overwhelms the resources of local and state authorities.
+FEMA Federal Emergency Management Agency - an agency of the United States coordinate the response to a disaster that has occurred in the United States and that overwhelms the resources of local and state authorities.